What are stretch marks, and why do these battle wounds of pregnancy appear? Let’s find out!

 Although it’s a treatment more commonly done for acne scars, laser therapy can also target stretch marks.
 It works by using laser light to trigger melanin production so that your stretch marks will blend in with your skin tone.

 With micro-needling, tiny needles are used to trigger collagen production.
-Similar to microdermabrasion, one treatment is not enough to get rid of them.
-Studies have shown that micro-needling is particularly effective for patients with darker skin tones as well.
+Like microdermabrasion, one treatment is not enough to eliminate them.
+Studies have shown that micro-needling is particularly effective for patients with darker skin tones.

 4. Chemical peels

 A chemical peel has been known to reduce the appearance of stretch marks, particularly white ones.
 Similar to other treatments, a chemical peel stimulates collagen production.

 If all else fails, one can opt for cosmetic surgery to eliminate stretch marks.
 Unfortunately, this treatment is pricey, but it also comes with its own set of health risks.